OccamsCode/SampleCode/README.md

  In this repository, you can expect to find;

  - **SwiftUI** - The user interface is built using Apple's new shiny UI toy.
-  - **Architecture Patterns** - Within the SwiftUI world there's much discussion about what patterns, [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) is well regarded, along with other like it, how it's use would go against one of the core reasons for this project.
+ - **Architecture Pattern** - Within the SwiftUI world there's much discussion about what patterns, [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) is well regarded, along with other like it, how it's use would go against one of the core reasons for this project.
+ - **Design Patterns** - This is where most of the fun lives, deciding how best different blocks of code interact with others.
+So far I'm aiming to showcase;
+   - Composition Root
+   - Repository
  - **No 3rd Frameworks** - I want to stay away from using 3rd party frameworks.
 I feel it's more important to display my knowledge of the underlying frameworks instead displaying which popular ones I am aware of.
  - **Unit Testing** - I'm a big proponent of unit testing, hence it's inclusion here.
 With the patterns and ideas I have in place it's fairly easy to test everything apart the Views.
 Currently I'm attempting to sustain over 65% code coverage.
  - **Pipeline/Dev Ops** - GitHub Actions running tests on Merge Requests along with a clear process for Merge Requests
  - **Cool Features** - Another core part of this project is adding cool stuff (where appropriate, obviously)
    - TBC

 ## Things to Improve/Implement